spaghetti-cod3r/devops/app_python/README.md

 - Displays the time in a clean and responsive web interface.
 - Handles errors gracefully and provides fallback behavior in case of issues.

+# Unit Testing
+The unit tests in this project are designed to ensure the reliability of core functionalities, including home page loading, API error handling, and time format validation.
+We applied best practices such as clear naming conventions, mocking external dependencies, and focusing each test on a single behavior.
+The tests follow the AAA Pattern to keep them organized and maintainable.

 # Installation

 ## 1. On Linux Environment